 Managing Cold Starts in Serverless Environments

-Cold start latency represents the delta between an incoming HTTP request and the first byte of application logic execution.
-In serverless and edge compute, this encompasses three distinct phases: infrastructure provisioning (container/isolate allocation), runtime initialization (JS engine boot, polyfill injection), and module resolution (dependency tree parsing and execution).
-A warm execution bypasses provisioning and retains a cached isolate, reducing latency to pure network round-trip and request parsing.
+A cold start is the latency between an incoming HTTP request and the first line of handler code executing.
+It encompasses three phases: infrastructure provisioning (allocating an isolate or container slot), runtime initialization (parsing and compiling JavaScript), and module resolution (executing top-level imports and their side effects).
+A warm execution skips provisioning and retains a compiled isolate, reducing overhead to network round-trip and request parsing.

 export async function measureInitPhase<T>(